What’s changing on July 1, 2016?

 See Special Notice - Sales and Use Tax Exemptions for Marijuana Retailers with a Medical Endorsement

 Business and occupation (B&O) tax applies to your business’s gross receipts.
 You also must collect and remit to Revenue the sales tax on your retail transactions.
 The fact sheets at right explain your obligations.

 These products do not qualify for either the sales tax exemption for prescription drugs or the sales tax exemption for food and food ingredients.
 None of Washington’s tax preferences for agricultural products or property tax incentives apply to marijuana businesses.

 How to file and pay your taxes

-Log on to Revenue’s My Account to file your monthly returns.
+Log on to Revenue’s My DOR to file your monthly returns.
 You must file each month.
 If you have no business activity to report, you still must file a "no business" return.

 You may request a waiver if you have circumstances that prevent you from paying electronically.
 To request a waiver, send a written explanation of your circumstances to:

 Electronic Filing and Payment Team

 Excise taxes (37 percent) paid to Liquor and Cannabis Board

 Revenue is NOT accepting tax payments for the LCB.
 Excise taxes due must be paid to LCB.